Founder, President and CEO

 Prior to founding IEM, Beriwal worked for the state of Louisiana, focusing on floodplain management and hurricane evacuations for the city of New Orleans and surrounding areas.
 In 1984, she received a Special Merit Award from the Louisiana Emergency Preparedness Association for her achievements in hurricane emergency preparedness.

-She has been a member of the prestigious Army Science Board (ASB) and was on the Defense Science Board’s Task Force for Intelligence Needs on Homeland Defense, created at the request of the DOD and the CIA to address counter-terrorism intelligence requirements for homeland defense.
-In 2001, she was the invited facilitator for DOD’s Chemical and Biological Modeling and Simulation Futures Workshop, which examined strategic defense issues.
+She was a member of the prestigious Army Science Board (ASB) and the Defense Science Board’s Task Force for Intelligence Needs on Homeland Defense, created at the request of the DOD and the CIA to address counter-terrorism intelligence requirements for homeland defense.
+In 2001, she was the invited facilitator for DOD’s Chemical and Biological Modeling and Simulation Futures Workshop examining strategic defense issues.

 Beriwal holds a master’s degree in Urban Planning (Transportation and Land Use) and a bachelor’s degree in Geography and Economics.